MCPWorks Platform Guide

 1. Create Your Account

 Register at api.mcpworks.io/register with your email.
-You get 1,000 free function executions per month.
+You get a 14-day Pro trial with 125,000 executions — no credit card required.

 2. Get Your API Key